 77) The Gypsy thread – Eugene Burger

 One of the great things about magic is that there are so many ways to perform the same trick.
 You can do it with comedy, or make it seem like a trick of the mind or heap a story on it and really give it some weight.
-Eugene Burger takes what many magicians trivialise and turns it in to a bona fide miracle.
-What a voice.
+Eugene Burger takes what many magicians trivialise and turns it in to a bona fide miracle worthy of being in this list of greatest magic tricks ever.
+What a voice!

 76) Regeneration – Neil Patrick Harris